AndresPeMa/AndresPerezMtz_Portfolio/README.md

 <button id="project-button"><a href="House Prices in San Diego and Sacramento.pdf">Time Series Analysis Project</a></button>

+### THE ECONOMICS OF POPULATION GROWTH AND IMMIGRATION ON UNEMPLOYMENT RATE IN CALIFORNIA

+##### Project Description:

+This individual project consisted of picking a topic of our interest for which we needed to research previous literature, look for and gather enough data to run tests (OLS regression, statistical tests), analyze it, write a report, and present it to the Sacramento State economics faculty.

+#### Personal Challenges:

+> This was the very first big project I had to do individually.
+To my surprise, it turned out really hard to find a reputable data source with enough observation to make my results statistically significant so I had to make a few compromises.
+Once I obtained data with enough observations, I had to clean the data set and get rid of outliers as this would throw off my regression results and tests.
+Lastly, I ran a basic OLS regression, performed a few statistical tests on the data, and wrote a 20-page report on it.
+This was also my first time presenting a complex project to a big audience so I had to practice and get used to explaining my results to classmates and economics faculty.

+##### Technical Skills:

+Excel, Gretl

 <button id="project-button"><a href="THE ECONOMICS OF POPULATION GROWTH AND IMMIGRATION ON UNEMPLOYMENT RATE IN CALIFORNIA.pdf">Undergraduate Thesis</a></button>